pd

 Bases:

-ArgReprSelect rows from a pandas dataframe with a boolean mask or function.
+ArgReprSelect rows from a pandas dataframe or series with some condition.

-__getitem__method (using the square-brackets accessor) with a callable that takes the dataframe as input, and produces a 1-D, boolean array-like structure (of the same length as the dataframe to select from).- Parameters:
+__getitem__method (using the square-brackets accessor) with a callable that takes the dataframe or series as input, and produces a 1-D, boolean array-like structure (of the same length as the dataframe or series to select from).- Parameters:

-condition (callable or array-like) – A callable that accepts a dataframe and produces a 1-D, boolean array-like structure of the same length
+condition (callable or array-like) – A callable that accepts a dataframe or series and produces a 1-D, boolean array-like structure of the same length

 Bases: